cobleg/EnergyFinancialMarkets/Capacity Investment Scheme.md

 # Discussion
 The intent of the CIS is to simulate additional investment in electricity supply infrastructure that will accelerate the [[Energy Transition]] in Australia.

 The scheme favors dispatchable or firm capacity.
-Also, there is a focus on least-cost and there is an implied enhanced [contestability](https://www.investopedia.com/terms/c/contestablemarket.asp) between eligible projects via a competitive tender.
+Also, there is a focus on least-cost procurement via an implied enhanced [contestability](https://www.investopedia.com/terms/c/contestablemarket.asp) between eligible projects via a competitive tender.

 The underlying [[swap]] structure is intended to reassign financial risk associated with operating the project (facility).
 The risk of revenue under-recovery is assumed by the Australian Government while the risk of revenue over-recovery is assumed by the [[SPV]] as Project Owner.
-The effect is to reduce the uncertainty of future revenue variability and thus enhance the financeability of the projects.
+The effect is to reduce the uncertainty of future revenue variability and thus enhance the [[financeability]] of the projects.

+The underlying assumption is that all investment grade projects will be financed, constructed and become operational at an earlier date than would otherwise occur.

+Taking this rather indirect approach contrasts with an alternative in which the Australian Government directly builds and owns its own facilities.
+The assumed benefits are:
+- Incurring less than 100% of the cost of each facility.
+- Avoidance of 'picking winners' in relation to choosing between specific projects.
+-

 #CIS